Tree invariants and Milnor linking numbers with indeterminacy: Introduction

-In the last paragraph of this introduction we mention that the applications of Milnor linking numbers are fairly broad; including distant areas such as topological fluid dynamics or plasma physics, c.f. \cite{Evans-Berger:1992,Laurence-Stredulinsky:2000, DeTurck-Gluck-Komendarczyk-Melvin:2013a,Komendarczyk:2009}.
+We finally mention, that the applications of Milnor linking numbers are fairly broad; including distant areas such as topological fluid dynamics or plasma physics, c.f. \cite{Evans-Berger:1992,Laurence-Stredulinsky:2000, DeTurck-Gluck-Komendarczyk-Melvin:2013a,Komendarczyk:2009}.
 In the forthcoming paper: \cite{Komendarczyk-Michaelides:2016}, we show how the arrow diagrammatic formulation of linking numbers can be applied to address a geometric question of Freedman and Krushkal \cite{Freedman-Krushkal:2014}, concerning estimates for thickness of $n$--component links.